Local estimators and Bayesian inverse problems with non-unique solutions: Inverse Problems with Non-unique Solutions

-The given value $u(x_0, z_e, k)$ is computed using \eqref{uxzk} with $z_e=(2, 0)$ and $k=1$, adding 5\% uniformly distributed noise.
+The given value $u(x_0, z_e, \beta)$ is computed using \eqref{uxzk} with $z_e=(2, 0)$ and $\beta=1$, adding 5\% uniformly distributed noise.
 In the MCMC, we draw 100,000 samples.
 The histogram and accepted samples are shown in Fig.~\ref{Fig3}.

-For {\bf IP3}, we know that any $z$ on the circle $C$ centered at $x_0=(0, 3)$ with radius $r=\sqrt{3^2+2^2}$ would give the same value as $u(x_0, z_e, 1)$.
+Any $z$ on the circle $C$ centered at $x_0=(0, 3)$ with radius $r=\sqrt{3^2+2^2}$ would give the same value as $u(x_0, z_e, 1)$.
 Indeed, the samples accumulate around the curve $C \cap [-2, 2]^2$.
 The LMAPs provide the possible solutions but are only partial (see the right picture of Fig.~\ref{Fig3}).
 This example shows that, for complicate posterior density functions, how to identify $S$ and define the local estimators are problem-dependent and challenging.